ErpNetDocs/dev/building-apps/concepts/app-types.md

   Learn how each app is registered, managed, and granted access within @@name.

 - **[Authentication and Authorization](../auth/overview.md)**
-  See how the built-in Identity Server authenticates and authorizes apps and users.
+  See how the built-in @@name Identity authenticates and authorizes apps and users.